#1-Reward for Tznius:

 Modesty- An Adornment for Life, Rabbi Pesach Eliyahu Falk (pages: 300,302)

-though the upper sections of the arms and legs are both ervah (areas that must be covered) by decree of
+sections of the arms and legs are both ervah (areas that must be covered) by decree of halacha (law), there

 obligation to disguise and mask their shape by covering them with a shawl etc. The upper sections of the legs, however, are